techqueria/website/content/news/2019-03-07-techqueria-nonprofit.md

 We will be sending out an email with more detailed organizational changes shortly.

-If you have any questions, comments or concerns, please reach out to us on the #meta channel or you can contact us.
+If you have any questions, comments or concerns, please reach out to us on the #meta channel or you can contact us at `hola@techqueria.org`.

+Written by Shashi Jain